vyos/vyos-documentation/docs/configuration/vpn/dmvpn.rst

 This blueprint uses VyOS as the DMVPN Hub and Cisco (7206VXR) and VyOS as multiple spoke sites.
-The lab was build using :abbr:`EVE-NG (Emulated Virtual Environment NG)`.
+The lab was built using :abbr:`EVE-NG (Emulated Virtual Environment NG)`.

 .. figure:: /_static/images/blueprint-dmvpn.png